MailboxValidator/mailboxvalidator-cakephp/README.md

 # MailboxValidator CakePHP Email Validation Package

-MailboxValidator CakePHP Email Validation Package provides an easy way to call the MailboxValidator API which validates if an email address is valid.
+MailboxValidator CakePHP Email Validation Package  enables user to easily validate if an email address is valid, a type of disposable email or free email.

+This package can be useful in many types of projects, for example

+ - to validate an user's email during sign up
+ - to clean your mailing list prior to email sending
+ - to perform fraud check
+ - and so on